entelecheia/ollama-container/CONTRIBUTING.md

 ## Write Documentation

-OpenLLM Container could always use more documentation, whether as part of the official OpenLLM Container docs, in docstrings, or even on the web in blog posts, articles, and such.
+Ollama Container could always use more documentation, whether as part of the official Ollama Container docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback